stevehanson/dotfiles/docs/applications.md

 Most applications are installed via Brew casks in the [laptop script](../laptop) ([see Brewfile](../brewfile)).
-Manually install the following applications that are not available as casks:
+Manually install the following applications that are not available as casks.

-* Bear -- notes for work
+Log into the Mac App Store and re-download the following by clicking on my profile:

 * Magnet -- position windows
 * Meeter -- meeting reminders and join links
+* Things 3
+* XCode

+Download the following from the web:

 * Sip -- color picker
+* Bear -- notes for work

 ## App configuration